 - A Villa Park resident who rents her place as a bed and breakfast.
 She advocated an amendment for allowing STR’s where the resident is present while keeping the rest of the STR ban in place.

 - The Pacific West Association of Realtors who speaks on behalf of their members however do not provide a publicly available internet list of who those members include.
-However it is unclear if local Villa Park realtors actually support this amendment based on selling points local realtors list on their sites:
+It was also unclear if local Villa Park realtors actually support this amendment based on selling points local realtors list on their sites:

 - “Few rental properties and no multi family properties affords the city a very stable climate…” ~ Thomas Real Estate Group